-Sarnia Organ Donor Awareness is a volunteer-run non-profit in Sarnia-Lambton that promotes organ and tissue donation through public education, community outreach, volunteer engagement, and fundraising.
-The group supports transplant patients and donor families, partners with local organizations for awareness events such as Green Shirt Day at Bluewater Health, and organizes annual fundraisers and themed community events including a golf tournament and dinner/dance evenings.
+Sarnia Organ Donor Awareness is a volunteer-run nonprofit in Sarnia-Lambton that promotes organ and tissue donation through public education, community outreach, volunteer engagement, and fundraising.
+The group provides support to transplant recipients and donor families, offers patient liaison emotional support, and partners with local organizations to host awareness events and fundraisers.
+It maintains outreach through booths, themed events, and campaigns to increase donor registration and community awareness.

 Last updated on Apr 10th, 2026